CSublow/milestone-project-one/README.md

 ### subpage navigation
 All of the subpages in the site (news articles, music pages and video pages) have a sub navigation that is located directly below the page header element and is repeated at the bottom of each subpage so that the user doesn't have to scroll up in order to access the sub navigation, improving site usability and accessibility.
 This allows the user to navigate to the next or previous piece of content without heading back to the main page.
 The video pages on the site work a bit differently; although they possess a sub navigation, the layout of the video pages allows the user to access any other video page from all of the video pages by using the video thumbnail links, so there is no "All Videos" link on the video pages like there is on the music and news article pages.

-A deviation from the wireframes exist in that for the music and news-article subpages, the sub navigation on the finished release sits below the header whereas in the wireframes it is positioned below the page title.
+A deviation from the wireframes exist in that for the music and news-article subpages, the sub navigation on the finished project sits below the header and above the page title whereas in the wireframes it is positioned below the page title.
 This change was implemented when validating the code through the [W3C validator](https://validator.w3.org/) and discovering that article elements should contain nested headings.
-It was therefore judged to be a better accessibility decision to position the page headings within the main content elements.
+It was therefore judged to be a better  to position the page headings within the main article elements.
 This change was not carried over to the video subpages since they contain much less content and do not have a unique page title.

 ### news-article (subpage)
-The news articles all feature a unique layout; they contain a different number of paragraphs and most have at least one image (although one news article possesses two).
-This simulates the layout of news articles varying with the content.
+The news articles all feature a unique layout; they contain a different number of paragraphs and all have one image.
+All of the news articles feature links to external content, these opening in a new browser tab.

 ### tour.html
 This page contains a responsive table generated with Bootstrap's list-inline class.
 It features a number of tour dates with the date of each performance, location, and a link to buy tickets from a third party vendor.